harshchef/Data-Analysis/README.md

-# Data-Analysis
- Objective: > Improve customer experience by analyzing sales data >Increase revenue
+Performed data cleaning and preprocessing, followed by exploratory data analysis employing bar plots to scrutinize various parameters and trends.
+The objective was to enhance customer experience by analyzing sales data, thereby increasing revenue.